 Our biggest variable in our timeline for leaving the country, in our mind, has always been selling our car.
-We sold everything we own by listing it (eBay, Craigslist and word of mouth).
-Because we listed our stuff well before our departure date, we had plenty of time to sell items for their value or only a little below their value (there were one or two notable exceptions to this).
+We got rid of 95% of our belongings, much of it being sold by listing it (eBay, Craigslist, and word of mouth).
+And since we were able to list our stuff well before our departure date, we had plenty of time to sell items for their value or only a little below (there were one or two notable exceptions to this).

-Because we decided to not immediately leave the country (Sergio has work and clients to visit and we both have family and friends to visit before heading off) we needed some type of transportation to get us to each location.
+Because we decided to not immediately leave the country (Sergio has work and clients to visit and we both have family and friends to visit before heading off), we needed some type of transportation to get us to each location.

 1. Fly and rent a car in each city for local transportation.

 Luckily, we have the Southwest Companion Pass, which allows us to essentially travel two for the price of one.
-Every time I purchase a Southwest ticket, Sergio gets the same itinerary for only the cost of taxes and surcharges.
+Every time Shannon purchases a Southwest ticket, Sergio gets the same itinerary for only the cost of taxes and surcharges.
 Talk about the ultimate BOGO (Buy One Get One Free)!
 Extra Pack of Peanuts has a great article on how to get the Southwest Companion Pass.

-The down side is that one ticket to each destination on our route is still expensive, usually much more expensive than driving.
-Secondly, you still have to rent a car for local transportation.
+The first down side is that one ticket to each destination on our route is still expensive, and much more expensive than driving.
+Second, we’d still have to rent a car for local transportation.
 We’d do public transportation wherever possible, but let’s face it, public transportation is lacking in many places within the United States.

 2. Rent a car in our home town and keep it through the end of the trip in San Diego.

 Another difficulty with this plan is that we don’t have an official date of departure.
 We could try letting the car rental company know that we're going to rent the car and pick it up on date X, but we’re not completely sure when we’ll return it.
 Could be a month, or it could be six weeks.
 We doubt that’ll fly.

 3. Drive our car and then sell it in San Diego.

-Just like renting a car, this means that we have to drive the entire route, which is a lot of driving.
-Secondly, our car is no spring chicken.
-At 17 years old and 150,000 miles, it's seen younger days.
+Second, our car is no spring chicken.
+At 17 years old and 150,000 miles driven, it's seen younger days!
 However, being that it’s a reliable Honda Civic and we’ve taken really good care of it, it may end up being just fine for the whole trip.